aergoio/heraj/core/annotation/README.md

 # Annotation

-There are two type of major annotaions
+There are two type of major annotations.
 ```
 @ApiAudience
 @ApiStability
 ```

 ### @ApiAudience
-`@ApiAudience` have two types.
+`@ApiAudience` has two types.
 ```
 @ApiAudience.Public
 @ApiAudience.Private